Native SSO for all Mobile Apps

 Here’s a few of the key highlights of how Appdome makes mobile SSO easy and secure by design:

-- SSO Service Mediation: Appdome automatically and securely implements the underlying authentication standard or protocol supported by the identity provider – on demand.
+- SSO Session Management: Appdome automatically and securely implements the underlying authentication standard or protocol supported by the identity provider – on demand.
 So you don’t need to hard-wire your app to a standard which may change or may not gain widespread adoption.
 Never implement SAML, OAuth, or OpenID Connect again!

 - Direct ID brokering: This optional service enables you to connect apps directly the identity provider, eliminating the need and use of public identity brokers – thus avoiding Man-in-the-middle or credential hi-jacking attacks like the one uncovered by our friends at Duo.